-Other research has addressed social aspects of sport participation and physical activity, finding that sharing information about activity and exercising together can increase interest, enjoyment, and motivate some individuals to do more activity [5, 8, 20, 25].
-Similarly, when people receive tailored information that is personally relevant, it is more likely to stimulate change, adding to people's self-efficacy and outcome expectancy [23, 24].
-It is evident that, although not determined by social factors, intrinsic motivation is affected by wider social interaction.
+Other research has addressed social aspects of sharing information about activity and found that exercising together can also motivate individuals to do more activity; people increase their activity level as they engage in the light competition [27].
+Similarly, when people receive tailored information that is personally relevant, it is more likely to stimulate change, adding to people's self-efficacy and outcome expectancy [29].
+It is evident that intrinsic motivation is influenced but not determined by wider social interaction.

 Behavioural change is difficult to promote, and many researchers point to the combinations of internal and external influences that are complicated to trace, target and categorise in individual cases.
-One critique that has been made of the physical activity literature, for example, is that it does not separate between individual environmental values (such as age, social class, health status) and social environmental values (such as family, school/work and community) [7].
-The social cognitive theory addresses aspects of community, in contrast to the Transtheoretical model, although it focuses on internal values as main motivator to increase individuals' level of exercise.
-Although such categorisations abstract over individual cases, it is again reasonable to conclude that an individual's level of physical activity is affected by interactions with his or her surrounding group.
+One critique that has been made of the physical activity literature, for example, is that it does not separate between individual environmental values (such as age, social class, health status) and social environmental values (such as family, school/work and community) [8].
+The social cognitive theory addresses aspects of community, contrasting to the transtheoretical model although it focuses on internal values as main motivator to increase individuals' level of exercise.
+Interestingly enough, social factors such as poverty and neighborhood have been found to highly influence people's level of exercise [8].
+Again, such categorisations abstract over individual cases, but it is reasonable to conclude that an individual's exercise is often affected by interactions with his or her surrounding group.
 In our work, we therefore focus on social and communal aspects of exercise; the light pressure from the surrounding community is a great motivational factor not to be underestimated in relation to intrinsic motivational factors.
 Also, rather than taking a broad survey and relying on social categories such as class, in our evaluation we focus on the details of particular individuals' experience.
 Based on our understanding of related theories and studies, our system design is directed towards a long-term goal of achieving greater public health.
-We assume that a member of the general public is likely to make only minor behavioural changes, and that this will be based on individual awareness as well as social interaction.
+We assume that member of the general public is likely to make only minor behavioural changes, and that this will be based on individual awareness as well as social interaction.